-- Details of the goods or services required - The criteria for evaluating Eol - The method for evaluating Eol against the criteria - Details of any further stages in the tender process, and - A reference to Council's Code for Tenders and Contracts.
+- Details of the goods or services required; - The criteria for evaluating Eol; - The method for evaluating EoI against the criteria; - Details of any further stages in the tender process; and - A reference to Council's Code for Tenders and Contracts.

 The General Manager may then send an invitation to tender to those suppliers that expressed an interest in providing the goods or services required and were selected to tender through the Eol evaluation process.
+A request for quotation may also be issued where the anticipated project value is less than the public tender threshold.